Motoring Through the 20th Century

 148 pages ~ 570+ illustrations

 The motor industry had already undergone huge changes since the earliest cars appeared on the streets at the end of the 1890s, but a century later saw some of the biggest changes to date.
 Although many of Britain's leading car brands from the middle of the Century were no longer around, there were still many fine cars being produced by Jaguar, Rolls-Royce, Rover, Mini, Aston Martin and others, along with the new MG models.
 There were also many changes on the road.
 Britain's substantial motorway network was now helping to keep millions of motorists on the move and a much greater effort to make vehicles and streets safer meant the number of serious injuries and fatalities had also notably declined.
 Elsewhere, companies such as Ford, Fiat, Toyota and others were all still producing many millions of cars which were now more reliable, with on-board computers were now playing a much greater role in controlling every aspect of a car.
-The comfort levels for drivers and passengers had also greatly improved, ensuring the driving experience was vastly better than what the motoring pioneers had to endure at the beginning of the 20th Century.
-View sample page
+The comfort levels for drivers and passengers had also greatly improved, ensuring the driving experience was vastly better than what the motoring pioneers had to endure at the beginning of the 20th Century

-All six Motoring Through the 20th Century books together (Special price)
+Full set of Motoring Through the 20th Century books together (Special price)

 MTA99